dilaraaozcan/java-baslangic/mini-projeler/README.md

-# 📁 Mini Projeler — Konsol Tabanlı Uygulamalar
+# 📁 Mini Projects — Console-Based Applications

-Bu klasör, Java’nın temel yapı taşlarını kullanarak geliştirdiğim küçük ama öğretici konsol projelerini içerir.
-Her proje, gerçek hayattan basit bir problemi ele alan sade bir uygulama mantığıyla tasarlanmıştır.
-Projeler ilerledikçe kullanılan kontrol yapıları ve problem çözme becerileri çeşitlenmektedir.
+This folder contains small yet educational **Java console projects** developed using core Java concepts.
+Each project focuses on a simple real-world problem and is designed with clear logic and user interaction in mind.
+As the projects progress, the complexity of control structures and problem-solving techniques increases.

 ---

-## 🎯 Bu Klasörün Amacı
+## 🎯 Purpose of This Folder

-- Temel Java konularını gerçek uygulamalara dönüştürmek
+- Transform fundamental Java concepts into real applications
-- if–else ve switch–case yapıları üzerinde pratik yapmak
+- Practice if–else and switch–case decision structures
-- Kullanıcı girdileriyle çalışan programlar geliştirmek
-- Öğrenme sürecini düzenli ve okunabilir bir yapıda belgelemek
+- Develop programs that interact with user input
+- Document the learning process in a structured and readable way

 ---

-## ▶️ ATM — Basit ATM Uygulaması
+## ▶️ ATM — Basic ATM Application

-Bu proje, kullanıcıyla etkileşimli şekilde **para yatırma, para çekme ve bakiye sorgulama** işlemlerini yapabilen temel bir ATM simülasyonudur.
+This project is a simple ATM simulation that allows users to perform **deposit**, **withdraw**, and **balance inquiry** operations through an interactive console menu.

-### 🧠 Öğrenilenler
+### 🧠 Concepts Practiced
-- Kullanıcıdan veri alma (`Scanner`)
+- User input handling with `Scanner`
-- if–else karar yapıları
+- if–else decision structures
-- Değişkenlerin güncellenmesi
+- Variable updates
-- Konsol tabanlı menü tasarımı
+- Console-based menu design

-### 📤 Örnek Akış
+### 📤 Sample Flow
-=== ATM UYGULAMASI ===
+=== ATM APPLICATION ===
-1- Para Yatır
+1- Deposit
-2- Para Çek
+2- Withdraw
-3- Bakiye Sorgula
+3- Check Balance
-Seçiminiz: 2
+Your choice: 2
-Çekilecek miktar:
+Withdrawal amount:
 500
-Yeni bakiye: 500
+New balance: 500

 ---

-## ▶️ Geometry Calculator — Geometrik Hesaplama Aracı
+## ▶️ Geometry Calculator — Geometric Calculation Tool

-Bu proje, kullanıcıdan alınan değerlere göre **üçgen ve daire** için alan ve çevre hesaplamaları yapar.
+This project calculates **area and perimeter values** for **triangles and circles** based on user input.

-### 🧠 Öğrenilenler
+### 🧠 Concepts Practiced
-- Çoklu kullanıcı girdisi alma
-- Geometrik formüllerin uygulanması
-- Switch–case ile işlem seçimi
+- Handling multiple user inputs
+- Applying geometric formulas
+- Operation selection using switch–case
-- Matematiksel işlemler
+- Mathematical computations

-### 📤 Örnek Akış
+### 📤 Sample Flow
 === GEOMETRY CALCULATOR ===
-1- Üçgen
+1- Triangle
-2- Daire
+2- Circle
-Seçiminiz: 1
+Your choice: 1
-Kenarlar:
+Sides:
 3 4 5
-Alan: 6.0
+Area: 6.0

 ---

-## ▶️ SmartCityAssistant — Akıllı Şehir Hizmet Asistanı
+## ▶️ SmartCityAssistant — Smart City Services Assistant

-Bu proje, kullanıcıya sunulan bir menü üzerinden **taksi ücreti**, **elektrik faturası** ve **sağlık (BMI & ideal kilo)** hesaplamaları yapan bir Java konsol uygulamasıdır.

-Program, kullanıcıdan giriş bilgileri alarak seçilen hizmete göre farklı hesaplamalar gerçekleştirir.
+This project is a Java console application that provides multiple services through a menu system, including:
+**taxi fare calculation**, **electricity bill calculation**, and **health analysis (BMI & ideal weight)**.

+The program collects user input and performs different calculations based on the selected service.

-### 🧠 Öğrenilenler
+### 🧠 Concepts Practiced
-- if–else ile doğrulama ve kontrol
+- Validation and control using if–else
-- switch–case ile menü yönetimi
+- Menu management with switch–case
-- Kullanıcıdan çoklu veri alma
+- Handling multiple user inputs
-- Matematiksel hesaplamalar
+- Mathematical calculations
-- Konsol çıktısı ile sonuç sunma
+- Presenting results via console output

-### 📤 Örnek Akış
+### 📤 Sample Flow
-Kullanıcı adı: İrem
+Username: Irem
-PIN oluştur: 1234
+Create PIN: 1234
-PIN gir: 1234
+Enter PIN: 1234

-1-Taksi  2-Elektrik  3-Sağlık
+1-Taxi  2-Electricity  3-Health
-Seçim: 1
+Choice: 1

-Mesafe (km): 10
+Distance (km): 10
-Zaman (day/night): day
+Time (day/night): day
-Hafta sonu (yes/no): no
+Weekend (yes/no): no

-Taksi Ücreti: $18.00
+Taxi Fare: $18.00

 ---

-## ▶️ Sayı Tahmin Oyunu — GuessNumber Game (Geliştirilmiş)
+## ▶️ Guess the Number — GuessNumber Game (Enhanced)

-Bu proje, bilgisayarın 0–100 arasında tuttuğu sayıyı tahmin etmeye dayalı interaktif bir konsol oyunudur.
-Oyun, kullanıcı davranışlarını kontrol eden ek kurallar içerir.
+This project is an interactive console game where the user attempts to guess a randomly generated number between 0 and 100.
+The game includes additional rules to control invalid user behavior.

-### 🧠 Öğrenilenler
+### 🧠 Concepts Practiced
-- Rastgele sayı üretme (`Math.random()`)
+- Random number generation (`Math.random()`)
-- while döngüsü ile tekrar eden giriş alma
+- Repetitive input handling using a while loop
-- Girdi doğrulama (range kontrolü)
+- Input validation (range checking)
-- Kullanıcıyı yönlendiren uyarı mekanizmaları
+- User guidance through warning messages

-### 📤 Örnek Akış
+### 📤 Sample Flow
-Tahmininiz: 150
+Your guess: 150
-Geçersiz giriş!
-Lütfen 0-100 arasında bir sayı giriniz.
+Invalid input!
+Please enter a number between 0 and 100.

 ---

-## ▶️ Quadratic Equation Solver — İkinci Dereceden Denklem Çözücü
+## ▶️ Quadratic Equation Solver

-Bu proje, kullanıcıdan alınan katsayılara göre
-**ax² + bx + c = 0** biçimindeki denklemleri analiz eder
+This project analyzes and solves equations of the form **ax² + bx + c = 0** based on user-provided coefficients.
-ve uygun kökleri hesaplar.

-### 🧠 Öğrenilenler
+### 🧠 Concepts Practiced
-- Matematiksel problem analizi
+- Mathematical problem analysis
-- Diskriminant (Delta) hesaplama
+- Discriminant (Delta) calculation
-- İç içe if–else yapıları
+- Nested if–else structures
-- Sayısal sonuçları formatlı yazdırma
+- Formatted numerical output

-### 📤 Örnek Akış
+### 📤 Sample Flow
-Katsayıları girin:
+Enter coefficients:
 1  -3  2

 Delta: 1